Spalworks/Angular_EmployeePayroll_UI/README.md

 **WELCOME to the frontend part of EMPLOYEE_PAYROLL Application!!!**

-In this application you will get CRUD perfomance of employee.
+In this application you will get CRUD operations of employee.

 # EmployeePayroll